anokta/barelymusician/README.md

 // Start the performer.
 performer.Start();

-// Update the musician timestamp in seconds.
+// Update the engine timestamp in seconds.
 //
 // Timestamp updates must occur before processing instruments with their respective timestamps.
 // Otherwise, `Process` calls may be *late* in receiving the relevant changes to the instruments.
 To